illinois-impact/ece408_project/README.md

 Optimize your GPU convolution.

+Your implementation will be graded on its performance relative to other optimized implementations from the class.

 ### Final Report

 You should provide a brief PDF final report, with the following content.

-1. **Milestone 1**
+1. **Baseline Results**
-    1. built-in CPU performance results
+    1. M1.1: mxnet CPU layer performance results (time)
-        1. execution time
-    2. built-in GPU performance results
+    2. M1.2: mxnet GPU layer performance results (time, `nvprof` profile)
-        1. execution time
-        2. `nvprof` profile
-2. **Milestone 2**
+    3. M2.1: your baseline cpu implementation performance results (time)
-    1. baseline solution CPU performance results
+    4. M3.1: your baseline gpu implementation performance results (time, `nvprof` profile)
-        1. execution time
-3. **Optimization Approach**
+2. **Optimization Approach and Results**
     * how you identified the optimization opportunity
     * why you thought the approach would be fruitful
     * the effect of the optimization. was it fruitful, and why or why not.
-Use nvprof as needed
+Use nvprof as needed to justify your explanation.
     * Any external references used during identification or development of the optimization
-4. **References** (as needed)
+3. **References** (as needed)

-Do not make your report longer than it needs to
+### Final submission through RAI

+To make an official project submission, you will run

+    rai -p . --submit

+The `--submit` flag
+* enforces a specific rai_build.yml
+* requires the existence of `report.pdf`

+The submit flag will run `build.sh`, which should build your code and install the python bindings (like the provided `build.sh`).
+Then it will run `python final.py`.

+**Only your most recent submission will be graded.
+Ensure that your final submission is the one you want to be graded**.

+### Rubric

+1. Optimized Layer ( 30% )
+    * correctness (15%)
+    * relative ranking (15%)
+2. Final Report ( 70% )

 ## Skeleton Code Description